 To learn more how to remember long and complex passwords, read our article on password manager and passphrases.

-Complex passwords offer an added layer of security by making it harder for hackers to crack them through brute force attacks or automated tools but only if long enough.
+Complex passwords offer an additionl layer of security by making it harder for hackers to crack them through brute force attacks or automated tools but only if long enough.
 Hence, the password length as well as the password complexity approaches both have their merits.
-But let us have a look on recent developments in this field.
+But let us have a look at recent developments in this field.

 The NIST Recommendations